alexjohnj/SACFiles.jl/README.md

-`SACFiles.jl` defines a type hierarchy for the different types of SAC files (even time series, uneven time series, complex spectrum etc.) as well as a bunch of different methods for reading files.
+`SACFiles.jl` defines a type hierarchy for the different types of SAC files (even time series, uneven time series, complex spectrum etc.) as well as a bunch of different functions for reading files.
 If all you want to do is read and plot a seismogram though, here's what you'd do:

 ``` julia
 using SACFiles